cozy/cozy-ui/react/CozyTheme/Readme.md

 An area of a page can have a different CozyTheme and components inside will be automatically styled.

-- At the moment only some Buttons support this.
+- At the moment only a few components support this (Buttons / Breadcrumbs / Figure).

 ```